doctrine/shards/README.md

 Version 2: ORM related (complex):

-    4. Id resolving (Pick shard for a new id)
+    4. ID resolving (Pick shard for a new ID)
     5. Query resolving (Pick shards a query should send to)
     6. Shard resolving (Pick shards an ID could be on)
     7. Transactions